• There are no suggestions because the search field is empty.

 You put the oxygen mask on yourself before others.

-We hear that lesson reiterated often.
+We hear that lesson reiterated often by airlines.
 But in practice—when a parent thinks their child needs help—what is their gut instinct?

 Self-care for parents is a challenging issue, and yet parents need self-care to be their best self.
 Balancing work and home life with a career, socializing, financial issues, a marriage or relationship, and raising kids makes being a parent a difficult juggling act.